-Master of Science in Biomedical Sciences: Bioinformatics and Proteomics/Genomics
+Master of Science in Biomedical Sciences: Bioinformatics and Proteomics/Genomics THE UNIVERSITY OF

 To be admitted to the Masters in Biomedical Sciences Program with Regular status, applicants must hold an earned baccalaureate (or equivalent) from an accredited college or university.
 Students with a GPA below 3.0, but at or above 2.5, may apply for provisional acceptance that would change to regular (non-probationary) status if their first term graduate coursework has a GPA of 3.0 or above.
 Typically, applicants will have an undergraduate major in Biology or a related discipline such as Biochemistry or Biophysics.
-Students with other majors such as Chemistry or Physics are encouraged to apply; however, their coursework should include several semesters in biology.
+Students with other majors are encouraged to apply; however, their coursework should include several semesters in biology.
 In addition, Graduate Record Examination (GRE) scores are required.
-Minimum scores of 1100 (combined Verbal and Quantitative scores) and 3.5 (Analytical Writing Test) for the old exam format (through summer 2011) and 50th percentile for the new exam format (beginning fall 2011) are expected.
+Minimum scores of £100 (combined Verbal and Quantitative scores) and 3.5 (Analytical Writing Test) for the old exam format (through summer 2011) and 50th percentile for the new exam format (beginning fall 2011) are expected, though lower scores may be acceptable under exceptional circumstances.
 For international applicants, the Test of English as a Foreign Language (TOEFL) is also required.
 Scores must be 550 or higher for paper-administered version, 213 or higher for computer-administered version, and 80 or higher for internet-administered version.
 For all applicants, laboratory research or computer programming experience is favored, but not required.
-Students who are Ohio residents may apply for the Choose Ohio First Scholarship in Bioinformatics (tuition only).

-\(CPRA = Current Problems & Research Approaches) \\ "Intro to Biomedical Research"
+\(CPRA = Current Problems & Research Approaches) (BPG = Bioinformatics & Proteomics/Genomics)

-"Intro to Biomed dical Research"

 Fall Year 1

 Course Course Name Credit Hours # Weeks

 BMSP6340 CPRA Genes & Genomes 2.5 8

 BIPG5200 Statistical Methods in BPG 3 8

 BIPG5100 Fundamentals in BPG 3 16

-BMSP6400 Introduction to Methods TITT INTREDCITY OF
+BMSP6400 Introduction to Methods

-in Biomedical Sciences I HIE U INI 8 VERSITY OF
+in Biomedical Sciences 1 8

-INDI6020 On Being A Scientist 12
+INDI6020 "On Being A Scientist" 1 12

-BIPG5800 Rotations in BPG 1-4 8

 BMSP6390 Mentored Research 2 8

 (2x4 wk lab rotations)

-Total 13.5

-1872

-Spring Year 1

-Course Course Name Credit Hours 12 -#Weeks 3 Catalog

-BIPG6100 Bioinformatic Computation 3 20 12 Z 16 15 Catalog

-BIPG6400 Applications of BPG 3 16

-BMSP6350 Cell Biology & Signaling 3 16

-Elective 1 3 16

-Total 12
+Total 12.5

-Summer Year 1

-Course Course Name Credit Hours # Weeks

-BIPG5110 Practical Bioinformatics 1 4

-BIPG5400 Biodatabases 1 4

-BIPG5500 Microarray Analysis 1 4

-BIPG5900 Scholarly Project in BPG 6 12